LRvdLinden/birthdays_dd_addon/README.md

 ![uptimerobot](https://www.iphonelife.com/sites/iphonelife.com/files/memoji_0.jpg)

 ### Prerequisite
-- Make a free [UptimeRobot](https://uptimerobot.com/) account and config what you want to monitor
+- Make sure you have the [Google Calendar Event](https://www.home-assistant.io/integrations/calendar.google/) integration
-- Make sure you have installed the lovelace [uptime-card](https://github.com/dylandoamaral/uptime-card) and [fontawesome icons](https://github.com/thomasloven/hass-fontawesome)
+- Make a calendar in Google with all the birthdays

 ### Make Home Assistant intergration
 - Make the intergration with [UptimeRobot in Home Assistant](https://www.home-assistant.io/integrations/uptimerobot/)